-Insolvency 2020 features 44 jurisdictions.
-The guide provides expert legal commentary on out-of-court restructurings and consensual workouts; secured and unsecured creditor rights, remedies and priorities; statutory restructuring, rehabilitation, reorganisation, insolvency and liquidation proceedings; and the duties and personal liability of directors and officers of financially troubled companies.
+The new 2020 Insolvency guide features 44 jurisdictions.
+The latest guide provides expert legal commentary on out-of-court restructurings and consensual workouts; secured and unsecured creditor rights, remedies and priorities; statutory restructuring, rehabilitation, reorganisation, insolvency and liquidation proceedings; and the duties and personal liability of directors and officers of financially troubled companies.

 Last Updated: November 19, 2020

 This 2020 Insolvency Global Practice Guide is a guide for legal and non-legal professionals to the differing legal regimes that apply to business restructurings, reorganisations, rehabilitations, insolvencies and liquidations in the 47 jurisdictions covered by this publication.
 The contributing firms and authors are well-versed in the restructuring and insolvency practices and laws of their respective jurisdictions.
 They provide concise, high-level summaries of country-specific debtor and creditor rights and legal alternatives (statutory and non-statutory) for the restructuring and resolution of financially distressed and insolvent businesses.
 The contributors also provide all-important professional insights into current trends and developments in their local markets.

 The information and summaries in the Guide are not provided as legal advice or opinions of any kind, and should not be relied upon as such.
 Readers should consult the contributors or other qualified legal and non-legal advisers when seeking to identify and understand what rules and practices might apply in particular situations and jurisdictions.

 Evolution and State of Financial Restructuring Markets